 I believe stack trace should be enough for a further investigation:

 WARNING: /modules/versions-details com.google.appengine.api.labs.modules.ModulesException: No valid instance id for this instance. at com.google.appengine.api.labs.modules.ModulesServiceImpl.getCurrentInstanceId(ModulesServiceImpl.java:75) at com.appscale.hawkeye.modules.GetVersionDetailsHandlerServlet.doGet(GetVersionDetailsHandlerServlet.java:29) at javax.servlet.http.HttpServlet.service(HttpServlet.java:617) at javax.servlet.http.HttpServlet.service(HttpServlet.java:717)

 Java code can be found here: https://github.com/AppScale/hawkeye/pull/117/files#diff-cdf7813908fa46f7bf416e941bae89dc

-#2 Updated by Chris Donati almost 2 years ago
+#2 Updated by Chris Donati about 2 years ago

 - Status changed from New to In Progress

 My goal was to generate a fake instance ID like the Python AppServer does.

 I first tried modifying the LocalHttpRequestEnvironment, where this property is set, but since each request generates a new environment, the instance ID would change for each request.